 The other day, I received a marketing email from a company trying to sell me their electronic envelope addressing services.
 “Stop hand-addressing invitation envelopes!” it said.
 “The latest envelope printing technology lets you print handwritten quality envelopes at speeds of up to 5,000 envelopes per hour.”
 Despite the marketing claim, I don’t think that printed envelopes can truly reach “handwritten quality”.
 Why?
 Well, besides the small but appealing imperfections that hand-written calligraphy can produce, there’s flourishing.

-Flourishes will add personality to any project, and they can’t successfully be replicated with a computer font.
+Pointed pen calligraphy flourishes will add personality to any project, and they can’t successfully be replicated with a computer font.
 Yes, there are some fonts that try, but the appeal of flourishing lies in its inconsistency.
-Flourishes are uniquely suited to the word you’re writing and the space you have to write that word in!
+Flourishes are uniquely suited to the word you’re writing and the space you have to write that word in.
 There’s no specific formula for flourishes — instead, you’ll need to use your imagination and creativity.
-However, I’m going to do my best to set you up to create gorgeous flourishes by providing you with tips, inspiration photos, and a list of resources!
+Today, I’m going to do my best to set you up to create gorgeous flourishes by providing you with tips, inspiration photos, and a list of resources!

 What is Calligraphy Flourishing?

 Calligraphy flourishing occurs when you take what would otherwise be a plain word or phrase, and you add embellishments to it.
-For example, you can see a Janet Style calligraphy phrase written below:
+For example, the phrase below — a simple quote — is elevated to a work of art with its lavish loops and strokes.

 You can add flourishing anywhere in your calligraphy; be it around letters or connected to letters.